-Two more arrests in London attack as new details emerge about Masood
+Two more arrests in London as new details emerge about attacker

 Known by a number of aliases, he racked up a string of convictions, but none for terrorism-related offences.
 His occupation was unclear.

-It was as long ago as November 1983 that he first came to the attention of authorities when he was found guilty of causing criminal damage, while his last conviction came 14 years ago in December 2003 for possession of a knife.
+It was as long ago as November 1983 that he first came to the attention of authorities when he was found guilty of causing criminal damage.
+His last conviction came 14 years ago in December 2003 for possession of a knife.

-Little detail has officially been given about the man and what might have led him to carry out Wednesday’s attack, the deadliest in Britain since the London suicide bombings of 2005 by four young British Islamists, which killed 52.
+He may have taught in Saudi Arabia for four years from 2005 but there was no confirmation of this.
+A spokesman for the Saudi interior ministry referred Reuters questions to the British authorities.

 “Our working assumption is that he was inspired by international terrorism,” said Rowley.